uikit/uikit-site/docs/pages/link.md

 ## Link Reset

-To reset a link's color, so that it appears like regular body text, add the `.uk-link-reset` class.
+To reset a link's color, so that it inherits the color from its parent, add the `.uk-link-reset` class.

 ```example
 <a class="uk-link-reset" href="#">Link</a>